chunhuayu/Clinical-Trials/Central Limit Theorem.md

 # the central limit theorem (CLT)
+* The Central Limit Theorem (CLT) is a statistical theory states that given a sufficiently large sample size from a population with a finite level of variance, the mean of all samples from the same population will be approximately equal to the mean of the population.
+### It tells us that
+> The Central Limit Theorem is exactly what the shape of the distribution of means will be when we draw repeated samples from a given population.
+Specifically, as the sample sizes get larger, the distribution of means calculated from repeated sampling will approach normality.
-* establishes that, in some situations, when independent random variables are added, their properly normalized sum tends toward a normal distribution (informally a "bell curve") even if the original variables themselves are not normally distributed.
+* in some situations, when independent random variables are added, their properly normalized sum tends toward a normal distribution (informally a "bell curve") even if the original variables themselves are not normally distributed.
+### Example
 * Suppose that we are interested in estimating the average height among all people.
 Collecting data for every person in the world is impractical, bordering on impossible.
 While we can’t obtain a height measurement from everyone in the population, we can still sample some people.
 The question now becomes, what can we say about the average height of the entire population given a single sample.
 * The Central Limit Theorem addresses this question exactly.
 Formally, it states that if we sample from a population using a sufficiently large sample size, the mean of the samples (also known as the sample population) will be normally distributed (assuming true random sampling).
 What’s especially important is that this will be true regardless of the distribution of the original population.